m3mentomor1/OneSwipe/README.md

         username: <your_username>
         password: <your_password>
     ```

-    You can also refer to this documentation for more instructions:
+    Refer to this link for more instructions:
     https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal#get-the-connection-information